tendermint/tendermint/docs/specification/new-spec/encoding.md

 ### Slices (variable length)

-An encoded variable-length array is a length prefix followed by the concatenation of the encoding of its elements.
+An encoded variable-length array is length-prefixed followed by the concatenation of the encoding of its elements.
 The length-prefix is itself encoded as an `int`.